joeyoneill/CSIS616/CSIS616_HW3/README.md

 1.)
 CSIS616_HW3
  - Contains 616 hw 3.pdf and CSIS616_program3

    i.
-Go into the CSIS616_program3/src and compile with:
+Go into the CSIS616_program3/src directory and compile with:

       rustc main.rs